Ex-Putin advisor: ‘If he cannot be stopped in Ukraine, he will go further’ - NewsBreak

 Illarionov says Putin could never accept the fact that Ukraine was its own sovereign nation separate from Russia.
 He believes the invasion is step one in Putin’s grand plan of reunifying the whole former Soviet Union.

-Peace talks in Istanbul Tuesday were focused on securing a cease-fire and guarantees for Ukraine’s security, issues that have been at the heart of previous unsuccessful negotiations.How much territory have Ukrainians taken back during the war?
+Peace talks in Istanbul Tuesday were focused on securing a cease-fire and guarantees for Ukraine’s security, issues that have been at the heart of previous unsuccessful negotiations.Biden’s new budget plan hikes taxes on ultra-wealthy

 U.S. Secretary of State Antony Blinken said he had not seen anything indicating talks were progressing in a “constructive way,” and he suggested Russian indications of a pullback could be an attempt by Moscow to “deceive people and deflect attention.”